gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 ![Conventional ETL process ](/data-organon/images/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud/conventional-etl.png)

-But why do we need ETL processes?
+Why do we need ETL processes?
 Insights derived from valuable information can have a very significant impact on the success of an organization.
 With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well-orchestrated and governed pipelines has achieved a great value in the data management processes of organizations.

 But ETL over time has also faced us with several challenges.
 Here are some common drawbacks associated with the ETL process: